 If the case warrants it, your attorney can hire a bike accident expert to investigate the accident.
 That person might obtain skid mark measurements, photograph the scene, speak with additional witnesses, or measure and diagram the accident scene.

-To learn more about bike accidents, including how to avoid them, get Bicycling & The Law: Your Rights as a Cyclist, by Bob Mionske (Velo Press).
-Nolo's Accident Claim Worksheet will help you keep track of the all-important details of your accident
+Learn more about how an attorney can help with an injury claim.
+And for detailed information about bike accidents, including how to avoid them, get Bicycling & The Law: Your Rights as a Cyclist, by Bob Mionske (Velo Press).